xxlllllllxx/Arduino-AutoTrash/readme.md

  - sensor 2: trigger = 4, echo = 5
  - sensor 3: trigger = 2, echo = 3
  - trashcan limit if <10 cm

+## LCD with I2C
+ - SCL for clock pin A5
+ - SDA for dataline A4

 ### Possible updates
  - Add trashcan dashboard for trash content: